Lune1l/Discord_DataExtractor/README.md

 ## Licence
 This repository is under creative commons licence ![Licence](https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png)
-<br>That said unauthorized use of the scripts may result in criminal prosecution.
+<br>Obvisouly nauthorized use of the scripts may result in criminal prosecution.